As China prepares for Gu's trial, rule of law also in the dock

 “In the courtroom, to all the unfounded accusations by the prosecution, the two lawyers would only respond, ‘We have no objection’,” Chen said by phone from New York where he is furthering his legal studies.

-Minzner, of Fordham University, said any genuine party interest in the rule of law evaporated from around 2003 as the government realised it posed a threat to one-party rule.
+Minzner, of Fordham University, said any genuine party interest in the rule of law evaporated from around 2003 as the government realized it posed a threat to one-party rule.

 “A combination of political and practical concerns came together to lead central authorities to rethink it - how far do we really want to go down this track?” he said.